-Andrea McCormick is a Performing Artist and Instructor from Cleveland, Ohio who has received her Bachelor of Arts from Wright State University in Theatre Studies and Vocal Music.
-Beginning with ballet at 4 years of age, she also continued her studies in various dance forms, including tap, African folk dance, liturgical/spiritual, jazz, musical theatre dance, modern/contemporary, hip hop, and Latin ballroom.
+Andrea McCormick is a Performing and Teaching Artist from Cleveland, Ohio who has received her Bachelor of Arts from Wright State University in Theatre Studies with an emphasis on Vocal Music and Dance.
+Beginning with ballet at 3 years of age, she also continued her studies in various dance forms, including tap, African folk dance, liturgical/spiritual, jazz, musical theatre dance, modern/contemporary, hip hop, and Latin ballroom.

 Post college, under the stage name Andrea Belser, Andrea has remained extremely active in the northeast Ohio theater community, receiving 2008 Best Actress in Cleveland for her role as Juliette in I Have Before Me a Remarkable Document Given to Me by a Young Lady from Rwanda at Dobama Theatre, and nomination as 2012 Best Actress in Cleveland for her role as Pecola in The Bluest Eye at Karamu House Theatre.

 She presents herself on and off stage, doing anything from acting, dancing, or singing, to stage manager, choreographer, or costume assistant.
-She has also worked with several theaters, including but not limited to Cleveland Public Theatre, MegLouise Dance, Opera Cleveland, Opera Circle, Near West Theatre, The Fine Arts Association, The Lantern Theatre, and Talespinner Children's Theatre.
+She has also worked with several theaters, including but not limited to Cleveland Public Theatre, MegLouise Dance, Opera Cleveland, Near West Theatre, The Fine Arts Association, The Lantern Theatre, and Talespinner Children's Theatre.
+Visit her personal website, www.AndreaRBelser.com to get a better feel for her artistic side.

-Andrea currently teaches drama/theatre arts, musical theatre and dance in different theaters, outreach programs and venues, both in groups or private lessons.
-Since 2009, she has taught students ranging from 4 years old to adult, with theaters and companies such as Center for Arts-Inspired Learning, Playhouse Square, Karamu House, Weathervane Playhouse, Cleveland Play House, Foluke Cultural Arts Center, Ballet Excel Ohio, Brecksville Theatre on the Square, and Cleveland School of the Arts.
+Andrea currently teaches drama/theatre arts, musical theatre and various dance in different theaters, outreach programs and venues, both in groups or private lessons.
+Since 2009, she has taught students ranging from 2 years old to adult, with theaters and companies such as Solon Center for the Arts, Playhouse Square, Kulture Kids, DANCECleveland, Cleveland Play House, Great Lakes Theatre, Talespinner Children's Theatre, Beck Center for the Arts, and Cleveland School of the Arts.
 You can find a few class performances and choreography by Andrea on her YouTube channel: Thespian Drea.

 Teresa DeBerry has been a theatre educator for more than 35 years.
 She currently teaches for both Cleveland Play House and Great Lakes Theater.
 Prior to moving to Cleveland, Teresa taught in Atlanta, Georgia for the Alliance Theatre, Emory University, Florida State University, Horizon Theatre Company and Theatre in the Square.
 Teresa received her theatre training from Florida State University, where she majored in acting and minored in dance and vocal performance.
 She is also a graduate of the Alliance Theatre Acting Intern Program.
 As a theatre educator, she has taught students of all ages and experience levels.
 She is trained and certified in a wide variety of teaching techniques, with specialties ranging from Elizabethan Dance to writing curriculum for multiple learning styles.
 Teresa is also a professional actor, director and choreographer.
 As an actor and director, she has worked all over the Southeastern United States and here in Cleveland, at Cleveland Public Theatre, Karamu House and the Oberlin Summer Theatre Festival.